openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 ##################

-The Recommender provides students with a list of online resources on related to the course content.
-These resources are jointly managed by the instructors and the students.
+The Recommender provides students with a list of online resources related to the course content.
+These resources are jointly managed by course team members and the students.

 The most common use is for remediation of errors and misconceptions, followed by providing additional, more advanced resources.